CPAN-Security/security.metacpan.org/docs/glossary.md

 #### Dependency (Transitive) ✍️

 > 1. A software component that is indirectly used by a program by means of being a dependency of a dependency.
+(SCVS 2020)
 >     * Dependencies of transitive dependencies are also transitive dependencies (it's dependencies all the way down!).
+(CPANSec 2024)
 > 2. See also [Dependency (Direct)](#dependency-direct-).
 >
 > (Ref: [SCVS 2020](#references-and-terms), CPANSec 2024)